lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 *Note*: `caches.match` returns a `Promise` that resolves to `undefined` (instead of rejecting) if there is no match for the thing we're trying to find.
 I wrap this in another `Promise` so I can manually reject it if there is no match, allowing for logical chaining in the fetch handler.

-*Another Note*: You don't have to indicate which cache you wish to check with `caches.match`; you can check all of 'em at once.
+*Another Note*: You don't indicate which cache you wish to check with `caches.match`; you check all of 'em at once.

 #### 3. Provide an offline fallback